daniel-rusu/pods4k/immutable-arrays/README.md

 these values are scattered throughout memory resulting in very poor cache locality.

 Fetching data from main memory can take several hundred cycles on modern CPU architectures.
-The CPU tries to minimize this latency by predicting addresses that will be fetched and pre-fetches data from those locations before they're actually requested.
-When these guesses are incorrect, that pre-fetched data is ignored and the values need to be loaded from the correct address in main memory.
-Iterating through a primitive array is a best-case scenario as the CPU will fetch the initial element along with neighboring elements so that subsequent elements are already loaded by the time we request them.
-However, the CPU pre-fetcher has a tough time predicting the address of scattered data so this can have a large impact on performance.
+The CPU tries to minimize this latency by fetching in bulk and predicting addresses that will be requested to pre-fetches data before it's actually requested.
+Iterating through a primitive array is predictable as they are stored in a contiguous block of memory.
+With primitive arrays, the CPU will fetch the initial element along with neighboring elements, so subsequent elements are already loaded in the much quicker CPU caches by the time they're requested.
+However, the CPU pre-fetcher has a tough time predicting the address of scattered memory requiring several hundred extra cycles to access each new element if that hasn't already been fetched.

 To get an idea of the potential performance impact of wrapper objects, Java Language Architect, Brian Goetz, ran some benchmarks replacing reference carriers with values as part of project Valhalla exploration.
 Brian found performance